Blueberry Glazed Doughnuts

 • Make a well in the center of the dry ingredients and pour the wet mixture into the center.
 Using a large rubber spatula, slowly fold the flour into the liquid center until the mixture forms a sticky, cohesive dough. {Note: It may seem like the dough will never come together, but just keep mixing, gently, until most of the dry patches are gone.
 It’s okay to use your hands and knead it a few times- just don’t over-work the dough.}

-• Turn the dough out onto a floured work surface.
-Sprinkle the top of the dough with flour and pat it out until it’s about 1/2-inch thick.
+• Turn the dough out onto a floured sheet of parchment paper.
+Sprinkle the top of the dough with flour, place another sheet of parchment and pat it out until it's about 1/2-inch thick.

 • Use two round cookie, or biscuit cutters (about 3 1/4-inch and 1 1/2-inch for large doughnuts; or 2 1/2-inch and 1-inch for smaller doughnuts).
 I used the small end of a wide piping tip to make the doughnut holes.